recap/plurality/README.md

 # Plurality
 Plurality is a data staging service using containers to use custom protocol for data transfers between DTN (Data Transfer Nodes).
 The minimum software stack for on a DTN server is ssh and Singularity.
-Plurailty assumes no root access to DTN nodes and uses Singularity containers to deploy custom data transfer protocols.
+Plurality assumes no root access to DTN nodes and uses Singularity containers to deploy custom data transfer protocols.

 ## Setup config files